norrest/SQpl/README.md

 - USB implicit feedback (implicit_fb): added as a configurable option in the UI and stored persistently.
 This enables the driver’s implicit feedback mode for specific asynchronous USB DACs that can suffer from sync drift or periodic glitches without it.

 - USB auto clock (autoclock): added as a configurable option in the UI and stored persistently.
 This controls automatic clock selection for UAC2 devices and is intended to improve stability with DACs that behave differently depending on clock selection behavior.

+- Audio engine:
+Patched RT MPD (older, stable version that runs reliably) with some modules disabled for better performance and simplicity Additional system tweaks, updated Linux kernel, and updated ALSA libraries

 --------------------
 <img width="700" alt="image" src="https://github.com/user-attachments/assets/df766192-6bb3-4599-92e3-79e29f2af3b2" />